UK Contract Logistics Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The UK contract logistics market is expected to grow to register a CAGR of about 3% during the forecast period.
-Despite facing significant operational and financial disruption since March 2020, the logistics industry continued to supply the nation with goods, including food supplies and PPE.
+- Despite facing significant operational and financial disruption since March 2020, the logistics industry continued to supply the nation with goods, including food supplies and PPE.
 To deal with the COVID-19 pandemic, logistics businesses managed risks by scaling back operations, taking work back in-house, and reducing their reliance on third-party services, while many also focused on their core fleet of vehicles to save costs.

 - The United Kingdom has the most advanced logistics industry in Europe.
 Owing to the variety and higher prevalence of e-commerce, this may not change-the contract logistics market benefits from expanding e-commerce due to increased demand for contract logistics services.
 As a result of the e-commerce boom, logistics companies are expanding their services.